opengovsg/postmangovsg/docs/api-usage.md

 --header 'Authorization: Bearer your_api_key'
 ```

 While the csv is being processed, `is_csv_processing` would be `true`.
-When `is_csv_processing` is`false`, this indicates that the csv processing is complete.
+When `is_csv_processing` is`false`, this indicates that the csv processing is complete or an error has occurred.
 You can poll the `/upload/status` endpoint to refresh the file processing status.

 **Sample response**